 I Improved my Closet, and all It Took was A Little Time & Effort

-I took the leftover pieces and the leftover containers and made a bookshelf with them—the total cost of this project: $0.00.
+I took the leftover pieces and the leftover containers and made a bookshelf with them—the total cost is $0.00.
 I did not spend a dime, and while my closet may not show up in a magazine and no one on the planet may ever see it, I like it.

 Paying for a customized high-end closet is fine, and perhaps someday, I will do just that.
-But honestly, when you do it yourself, you appreciate it as well as feel like you accomplished something even if it is a small thing to others.
+But honestly, when you do it yourself, you appreciate it and feel like you accomplished something, even if it is a small thing to others.

 I have always had a taste for fine things, as I am sure many people do.
 However, just because something is free doesn’t automatically make it cheap, and on occasion, you find the cheap way is better than the expensive alternative.